 The region has implemented over 423 miles of fiber optic cable and 226 miles of wireless communication infrastructure that constitute the existing regional communication network.
-In addition, the region is currently constructing 75 miles of fiber optic cable to continue to connect agencies, fill in gaps and expand regional coverage to monitor the transportation system.
+In addition, the region is currently constructing 75 miles of fiber optic cable to continue to connect agencies, fill in gaps, and expand regional coverage to monitor the transportation system.
 The operation and maintenance of this transportation investment cost the region approximately \$39 million per year.

-As indicated above, communication infrastructure has and is being installed in portions of the North Central Texas region.
+As indicated above, communication infrastructure has been and continues to be installed within the North Central Texas region.
 Traffic monitoring and incident detection and response systems are operating on portions of the freeway system in Collin, Dallas, Denton, and Tarrant counties.
 The Texas Department of Transportation (TxDOT) Dallas and Fort Worth Districts each manage and operate TMCs in the Dallas and Tarrant counties.

 In addition, the North Texas Tollway Authority (NTTA) manages and operates the TMC for its toll road facilities, while LBJ Express and NTE Express are private-sector partners that operate two of the managed lane facilities within the region.
-ITS components of TxDOT, NTTA and the private-sector partners' TMCs include communication networks (fiber optic cable and wireless networks), closed-circuit television (CCTV), lane control signals, dynamic message signs (DMS), mobility assistance patrols, and vehicle detectors on limited access facilities.
+ITS components of TxDOT, NTTA and the private-sector partners' TMCs include communication networks (fiber optic cable and wireless networks), closed-circuit television (CCTV), lane control signals, dynamic message signs (DMS), mobility assistance patrols, and vehicle detectors on limited access facilities. city

 In addition to the TMCs mentioned above, there are city TMCs and transit management centers throughout the region.
 City TMCs manage closed-circuit television, dynamic message signs, lane control signals, and traffic signals on the arterial street system.
 Some cities in the region also include traffic signal preemption systems for emergency vehicles and for transit vehicle progression.
-The transit management center's ITS components include transit vehicle tracking, in-vehicle navigation. integrated radio system/automated vehicle City of Grand Prairie TMC location, and automated fleet maintenance systems.
+The transit management center's ITS components include transit vehicle tracking, in-vehicle navigation, integrated radio system/automated vehicle location, and automated fleet maintenance systems.
 User expectation, anticipated funding opportunities, agency policies, and existing investments in ITS infrastructure reveal that a regional, single-site, single-agency solution is not a viable ITS alternative for the North Central Texas region.
 The approach for this region is a distributed model where data and video are a shared resource.
 This application will enhance efforts underway to establish sharing of communication infrastructure, data and video among regional partners.

-As a complement to connecting regional partners, NCTCOG is proposing the cuttingedge technology of Connected Vehicles (CV) along a corridor in our region that has been flagged in past Value-Pricing Pilot Program applications as the technology testing corridor for the region, IH-30 managed lanes corridor.
+To continue to advance Connected Vehicles (CV) deployment in our region, NCTCOG is proposing technology along a test corridor, the IH-30 managed lanes corridor.
 The vision for the region is to advance CV technology through the existing and planned managed lane facilities to allow these vehicles to operate on barrier separated facilities as the users of the system transition to operating vehicles with this capability.
 This will allow a safe environment for users that operate vehicles equipped with necessary capabilities, as well as users operating vehicles without the capabilities.
 Users operating advanced vehicles use the managed lanes and users without advanced vehicles could utilize the general purpose lanes.
+A map of the managed lane system is provided below.